ljvmiranda921/ljvmiranda921.github.io/life/index.md

 permalink: /life/
 ---

-Inasmuch as I want to use this blog to showcase some of the works I've done, I also want to use this platform to reflect upon various things on my developer and researcher life.
+Some reflections on the developer and researcher life.
+Opinions are solely my own and do not reflect those of my institution or affiliation.

 <ul>
   {% for post in site.categories.life %}